Parkinson's Institute and Clinical Center Seeks Neurologist

 About the Position

-This is a unique opportunity to join a practice with 3 stereotactic surgeons and a DBS program in place.
+A unique opportunity to join a practice with 3 stereotactic surgeons and a DBS program in place

 Geisinger Health System serves nearly 3 million people in northeastern and central Pennsylvania and has been nationally recognized for innovative practices and quality care.
 A mature electronic health record connects a comprehensive network of 4 hospitals, 38 community practice sites and more than 900 Geisinger primary and specialty care physicians.